ijigen/ChatGPNeT/README.md

 ## Installation

 1. Download or clone this repository.
-2. Open the project in your favorite C# IDE or text editor.
+2. Open the project in your favorite C# IDE.
 3. Add your OpenAI API key as an environment variable named `OPEN_AI_TOKEN`.

 ## Usage